 - Keep in mind that alongside Frame Rate, you can also enable other options listed above.
 These can also be easily enabled inside the game through the same method.
 Just avoid turning up the clocks or anything like that.
 This can crash your PC, and perhaps cause more problems.

 Perhaps showing FPS In Game wouldn’t be the hardest thing, but it all comes down to customization options that aren’t available across most platforms.
 Notwithstanding, Apex Legends is a complex game, with so many characters and an entirely aggressive FPS Meta; you can’t think of anything better than this.
 All things considered, the Apex Legends is currently going through Infinite loading screens, and perhaps you can read more about that if it concerns you.
-This was eXputer’s guide regarding how to show FPS Counter in Apex Legends – let us know your thoughts in the comments below.
+This was eXputer’s guide regarding how to show FPS Counter in Apex Legends – let us know your thoughts on these FPS methods in the comments below.